erigones/esdc-docs/user-guide/network/overlays.rst

     adminoverlay_0_netmask="255.255.255.0"
     adminoverlay_0_mac="00:e5:dc:d5:d4:cf"

-.. seealso:: Detailed instructions on how to create the `adminoverlay` overlay rule can be found in the :ref:`overlays automation guide<enable_overlays>`.
+.. seealso:: Detailed instructions on how to create the `adminoverlay` overlay rule can be found in the :ref:`enable overlay networking guide<enable_overlays>`.

 .. _overlays_adminoverlay_requirements: